Kingxukai/linux/Documentation/driver-api/driver-model/design-patterns.rst

 1. State Container
 ~~~~~~~~~~~~~~~~~~

-While the kernel contains a few device drivers that assume that they will
+While the woke kernel contains a few device drivers that assume that they will
 only be probed() once on a certain system (singletons), it is custom to assume
-that the device the driver binds to will appear in several instances.
+that the woke device the woke driver binds to will appear in several instances.
 This
-means that the probe() function and all callbacks need to be reentrant.
+means that the woke probe() function and all callbacks need to be reentrant.

-The most common way to achieve this is to use the state container design
+The most common way to achieve this is to use the woke state container design
 pattern.
 It usually has this form::

   struct foo {